 - For more lemony flavor, use the zest from two lemons.

 Nutrition Information:Yield: 36 Serving Size: 1 cookie

 Amount Per Serving: Calories: 74Total Fat: 3gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 17mgSodium: 65mgCarbohydrates: 11gFiber: 0gSugar: 7gProtein: 1g

 RachelCooks.com sometimes provides nutritional information, but these figures should be considered estimates, as they are not calculated by a registered dietitian.
 Please consult a medical professional for any specific nutrition, diet, or allergy advice.

 Husband’s take: I didn’t think Ben would like these because he isn’t too fond of all things citrus, but he really does like them.
 “They taste great with coffee.”

 Daughter’s take: They are coated in sugar.
 Need I say more?

 Changes I would make: None.
-If you want them a little more lemony, add in the zest of another lemon (2 total).
-My lemon flavor was slightly faint, but I only had one lemon.
+If you want them a little more lemony, add the zest of another lemon (2 total).